talefe/notes/module-2/concurrent-programming/concurrent-programming.md

 The Timer method we are going to use recieves a TimerTask object, which is an abstract class, so we are going to create a subclass and override the `run` method.

+&nbsp;

-## Thread Creation
+## 2.6.
+Thread Creation

-So there are objects in Java that create threads implicitly, but how do we go about making threads of our own?
-Well, there are two ways to go about it.
+There are objects in Java that create threads implicitly, but how do we go about making threads of our own?
+There are two ways we can explicitly create Threads.

 - Extending the Thread class.
 - Implementing the Runnable interface.